25 YEARS OF AWARDS

 The garden Gazebo at 24 Croft Bank, West Malvern, is in complete contrast to the other schemes.
 This charming little garden feature was designed by homeowner Andy Adams.
 It was built by Andy White of Shucknall Hill.
 It is a circular brick and stone structure with an ingenious timber and slate roof.
 It sits on its southward-facing slope adding a touch of fairy-tale magic to the scene.

 After much discussion, the Civic Award sub-committee decided to give the 2019 award to Rogers Theatre, Malvern College, a building of character which has been spectacularly transformed for modern use.
+The presentation was made on Friday 14th June and is reported here.
 The committee also wished to celebrate the quality of Falconrest and the West Malvern garden Gazebo by awarding them ‘Highly Commended’ certificates.